Sunday, June 16, 2024

 A Scary Experience of A Brief Memory Lapse

-My plan was to have Tuaram Mee at the original founder outlet, Lok Kyun Restaurant.
-This I believe is the Tuaran Mee Junshi likes after first tasting it in January 2009 during her first visit to Sabah (Read here).
-The Tuaran Mee we ate in Restoran Tuaran Mee (Read here) in March this year when Sam's family spent a week holidays in KK unfortunately was not up to mark.
+My plan was to enjoy a plate of Tuaran Mee at the original founder’s outlet - Lok Kyun Restaurant.
+I believe this is the same place Junshi developed a liking for Tuaran Mee after tasting it during her first visit to Sabah in January 2009 (Read here).
+Unfortunately, the Tuaran Mee we had more recently at Restoran Tuaran Mee (Read here) in March this year - when Sam's family came for a week-long holiday in Kota Kinabalu - was disappointing and did not live up to our expectations.

 With the car "recovered", I was able to drive to visit Kampong Panandawan before picking up my wife later.
 Panandawan is a sizable native settlement just next to a bay which is 8.5Km from SMK St. John Tuaran.
 Many of the children in this Kampong choose to study in SMK St. John.